paulinabjacykowska/market-square-trip/README.md

 </ul>

 ## Creators
-Created by [Paulina Jacykowska](https://github.com/paulinabjacykowska) and two other students (Marcin Szuster and Magdalena Szadejko) from Wrocław University of Science and Technology as part of a team project in the field of "IT Project" within the project "ZPR PWr - Zintegrowany Program Rozwoju PWr".
+Created by [Paulina Jacykowska](https://github.com/paulinabjacykowska), Marcin Szuster and Magdalena Szadejko, students of Wrocław University of Science and Technology as part of a team assignment "IT Project" within the "ZPR PWr - Zintegrowany Program Rozwoju PWr" project.